Sathya-github-del/youtube-downloader/README.md

 2. npm install
 3. npm run dev

+   The video/audio downloaded will be placed in the downloads folder in the project.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: